zej97/zej97.github.io/docs/game_theory/lecture7.md

 $$
 \begin{align*} & u - (Ay)_i \geq 0, \text{ for } i = 1, \cdots, m_i,\\& y_1 + \cdots + y_{m_2} = 1 \\& y_j \geq 0 \text{ for } j = 1, \cdots, m_2. \end{align*}
 $$

+Thus, the minimax theorem follows from LP Duality: the optimal value for the two LPs is the **same**.